flownative/flow-sentry/README.md

 ## Configuration

 You need to at least specify a DSN to be used as a logging target.
 Apart from that, you can configure the Sentry environment and release.
-All options can either be set in the Flow settings or, more conveniently, by setting the respective environment variables.
+These options can either be set in the Flow settings or, more conveniently, by setting the respective environment variables.